haxiomic/twitter-to-mastodon/README.md

 I want to copy all my posts over to my mastodon account and I want to find all my friend who have moved too.
 I also want to have some way to tell people I've moved

 Twitter are limiting API access for this, so this tool will scrape posts and contacts from your page instead.
-It should be as simple as possible and you should control all the data
+It should be as simple as possible and you should control all the data (I don't want to authorise anything with twitter)